MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/automation.md

 There are two approaches that can be taken when automating the deployment of Azure landing zones across multiple Azure Active Directory tenants.

 >[!IMPORTANT]
-> This page is scoped to automating the deployment and operation of Azure Landing Zones as the platform in each Azure Active Directory tenant your organization might have.
+> This page is scoped to automating the deployment and operation of Azure landing zones as the platform in each Azure Active Directory tenant your organization might have.
 The approaches, recommendations, and considerations in this page are **not** intended to be used by application teams deploying and operating their services and applications into their landing zones (subscriptions).
 More information on the different types of landing zones can be found here in [Platform vs. application landing zones](/azure/cloud-adoption-framework/ready/landing-zone/#platform-vs-application-landing-zones).

 ### Approach 1 – Complete Isolation